TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 /dev/apex_0
 ```

 You can also confirm that the Coral TPU works well by installing the PyCoral library and running image classification tests with these guides from [Pineboards](https://pineboards.io/blogs/tutorials/installing-pycoral-for-google-coral-on-raspberry-pi-5) and [Google](https://coral.ai/docs/m2/get-started/#4-run-a-model-on-the-edge-tpu).
-But we'll proceed onto setting up the IP Camera for Frigate with the assumption that the device is working properly.
+But we'll proceed to setting up the IP Camera for Frigate with the assumption that the device is working properly.

 ### IP Camera setup